a5221985/tutorials/Linux/linux_commands.md

 		1. `env -i <VARIABLES> bash -c '<command>'`
 8. `$PS1` **(M)**
 	1. `PS1='\u@\h:\w# '`
-9. `export <variable-name>`: exports variable to child shell but not to parent shell
+9. `export <variable-name>`: exports variable to child shell but not to parent shell (child process inherits the variable)
 10. `set -u`: displays error when shell variable does not exist
 	1. `set +u`: unsets shell from displaying error message when shell variable does not exist
 11. `set -o posix; set` **(M)**: displays all shell variables